Iodine Status in the UK – The Way Forward

 Professor Kate Jolly (Birmingham, UK): there are three main public health strategies for addressing iodine deficiency: population dietary supplementation, supplementation of girls and women before conception, and supplementation during pregnancy.
 The initial consideration should be a trial of supplementation in early pregnancy.

-Following the meeting the UK Iodine Group was established in November 2012.
+Following the meeting the UK Iodine Group was established.